jeremyButtler/freezeTB/README.md

 11. freezeTB then adds the read to the reference
    - Bases with Q-scores under 7 are removed
 12. After going though all reads; freezeTB then prints out both histogram (unfiltered and filtered)
+13. mixed infection with edClust if requested, replaces tbCon consensus building
-13. freezeTB prints out the AMRs that at least 5% of mapped reads supported
+14. freezeTB prints out the AMRs that at least 5% of mapped reads supported
-14. freezeTB prints out the MIRU-VNTR lineage table of read counts for the reads
+15. freezeTB prints out the MIRU-VNTR lineage table of read counts for the reads
-15. freezeTB prints out the spacers detected with the the number of reads that supported each spacer
+16. freezeTB prints out the spacers detected with the the number of reads that supported each spacer
-16. freezeTB then collapses the consensus (non-mixed infection)
+17. freezeTB then collapses the consensus (if not doing mixed infection detection)
     - Split into fragments with 20x or greater read depth
     - Fragments less than 50x bases long are removed
     - Most supported snp/match/deletion selected
     - Snps/matches with less than 50% support are masked
     - Most supported insertion selected
     - Indels wit less than 70% support are removed
-17. freezeTB finds the AMRs for the consensus
+18. freezeTB finds the AMRs for the consensus
-18. freezeTB finds the MIRU-VNTR lineages for consensus
+19. freezeTB finds the MIRU-VNTR lineages for consensus
-19. freezeTB finds spoligotype for consensus
+20. freezeTB finds spoligotype for consensus
-20. for mixied infection uses edClust, which uses tbCon with fragments
-21. GUI only: freezeTB makes read depth and coverage graphs with R
+21. GUI only: freezeTB makes read depth and coverage graphs with R and calls the output GUI
+    - you can do this separately with `outputGui.Rscript` or for just graphs (larger) `graphAmpDepth.r`

 # Programs included with freezeTB